 Relax at Porto Moniz – A Natural Swimming Pool

 Located on the northwestern corner of the island in the town of Porto Moniz, these large natural pools are the perfect place for a dip.
 The naturally occurring swimming pool was created out of lava.
 It is located over 3,800 square meters and features a main swimming pool, kids swimming pool, and play areas.

 You can find the Porto Moniz Natural Swimming Pool at R. dos Alfarrobeiras 4 in Porto Moniz.

 Play a Round at Santo da Serra Golf Course

 Play a round of golf at the stunning Santo da Serra golf course.
-The 27-hole golf course and driving range located on the eastern side of Madeira and is home to the Madeira Open.
+The 27-hole golf course and driving range are located on the eastern side of Madeira and is home to the Madeira Open.
 The course is famous worldwide with many of the world’s best golfers having played there, along with Spanish and British royalty.

 You can find the Santo da Serra Golf Course at Santo António da Serra in Machico.